Skip to content

 Get-Acl -Path "C:\Program Files" | Format-List

-4. And here we found that BUILTIN\Users have FullControl on C:\Program Files\Unquoted Path Service.
+4. In this example, BUILTIN\Users have FullControl on C:\Program Files\Unquoted Path Service.

 Get-Acl -Path "C:\Program Files\Unquoted Path Service" | Format-List

-1. To verify permissions with icacls, it's important to understand the permissions for each directory.
+1. To verify permissions with icacls, review Microsoft’s documentation.

-2. Administrators and SYSTEM have Full Control, and Authenticated Users can create folders but not files.
+2. Example for C:\: Administrators and SYSTEM have Full Control; Authenticated Users can create folders but not files.

 icacls C:\

-3. TrustedInstaller has Full Control, SYSTEM and Administrators have Modify and Full Control, and Users have Read and Execute permissions.
+3. Example for C:\Program Files: TrustedInstaller has Full Control; SYSTEM and Administrators have Modify/Full Control; Users have Read & Execute.

 icacls "C:\Program Files"